LUXROBO/pymodi/README.md

 # Install new python environment for PyMODI package, choose python version >= 3.6
 conda create --name pymodi python=3.6

-# Make sure that your python's version is compatible with PyMODI
-python --version

 # After you properly install the python environment, activate it
 conda activate pymodi

+# Ensure that your python version is compatible with PyMODI
+python --version
 ```

 Install the latest PyMODI if you haven't installed it yet: